 In 2005, Home Live Art directors brought the salon series to a close in order to explore making work in other sites and contexts.
-The company produced a landmark site specific performance arts festival that same year in rural mid-suffolk.
+The company produced The Church Ale Festival, a landmark site specific performance arts festival that same year in rural mid-suffolk.
 This project set the scene for Home Live Art’s current specialism in developing work that responds sensitively to location and context, and our commitment to bringing live art performance practice to accessible contexts and engaging new audiences.